Key takeaways:

 When deciding between a single-page or multi-page website, single-page websites are a popular choice for landing pages and smaller projects.
 They’re simple, engaging, and make it easy for users to scroll through all the information at once.
 This can be a great option for personal websites, portfolios, single-product pages, events, or small businesses.

 On the flip side, multi-page websites let you organize your content across different pages.
-This way, users can also navigate and interact with your site easily.
+This way, users can easily navigate and interact with your site.
 It’s a great option for businesses that need more space to grow, even if it comes with higher costs and more complexity.

 Building a website doesn’t have to break the bank.
 Here are some simple, smart ways to keep website costs low:

-- Start with the basics.
-You don’t need a fancy website right away.
-Focus on the necessary features, like a homepage, contact info, and key services.
+- Start with the basics: You don’t need a fancy website right away.
+Focus on the essential features, such as a homepage, contact info, and key services.
 You can always add more features later.

-- Review your tools regularly.
-Take a look at your subscriptions and tools every few months.
+- Review your tools regularly: Check your subscriptions and tools every few months.
 Cancel anything you’re not using.

-- Pay yearly when possible.
-Many platforms offer discounts for annual billing, which saves you more in the long run compared to monthly payments.
+- Pay yearly when possible: Many platforms offer discounts for annual billing, which saves you more in the long run compared to monthly payments.
+Do this to reduce long-term renewal costs.

 So, how much does it cost to build a website?

-Website costs can vary greatly, ranging from $200 to over $100,000.
-The truth is, there isn’t a one-size-fits-all approach to website costs in 2025—and there never really has been.
-Overall, the cost will depend on factors like your domain name, hosting, the type of website you’re creating, how many pages you need, and any marketing tools you want to include.
+In 2026, the cost to build a website can range from nothing to more than $100,000.
+There isn’t a one-size-fits-all approach to website costs—and there never really has been.
+The total cost will depend on several factors, such as your domain name, hosting, the type of website you’re creating, how many pages you need, and any marketing tools you want to include.
 Whether you take the DIY approach or hire professionals will also affect the total cost.

 If you’re looking for a more cost-effective way to get online, using a reliable website builder is a great place to start.
-With Network Solutions, you get the flexibility to build your site your way, plus access to expert support when you need it.
+Use our Website Builder to build your site your way, with access to expert support when you need it.